Finnish Armoured Trains 1918 - 1940

 EXTRAORDINARY MANOEUVRES, OCTOBER - NOVEMBER 1939

-When mobilisation of Finnish Armed Forces started in form of extraordinary manoeuvres (Ylimääräiset harjoitukset aka YH) in 1939 Finnish mobilisation system was build as number of military districts, which with help of mobilisation organisation mobilised the pre-planned units from their area.
-As the two armoured trains were located to Viipuri in area of Ishtmus military district (Kannaksen sotilaspiiri) it was the task for HQ of this military district to mobilise them.
-The armoured trains had been designed as part of Suojajoukot (Protection Troops), whose mission in beginning of war was to delay the enemy and buy time for full-scale mobilisation.
-In Finnish military thinking of that time armoured trains were considered artillery weapons, so their main task was to give artillery support for these troops.
-While many senior officers of Finnish Army might have considered armoured trains outdated and ineffective for Army so short of modern artillery, that it had to reissue even old model 1877 field guns back to combat use, there was no chance to be picky.
-While 76 VK/04 mountain guns used as main weaponry of the armoured trains had a short range, they were still perfectly acceptable and not even very old artillery pieces by Finnish standards of that day.
+When mobilisation of Finnish Armed Forces started in form of extraordinary manoeuvres (Ylimääräiset harjoitukset aka YH).
+Year 1939 Finnish mobilisation system was build as number of military districts, which with help of mobilisation organisation mobilised the pre-planned units from their area.
+As the two armoured trains were located to Viipuri in area of (Carelian) Ishtmus military district (Kannaksen sotilaspiiri) it was the task for HQ of this military district to mobilise them.
+The armoured trains had been designed as part of Suojajoukot (Protection Troops), whose mission in beginning of war if needed was to delay the enemy and buy time for full-scale mobilisation.
+In Finnish military thinking of that time armoured trains were included to inventory of (field) artillery weapons, so their main task was to provide artillery support.
+While many senior officers of Finnish Army considered armoured trains outdated and ineffective, Finnish Army was so short of modern artillery, that it had to reissue even Russian old model 1877 field guns for field artillery, this was not a time to be picky.
+While effeciency of 76 VK/04 mountain guns used as main weaponry of the armoured trains was limited by their small maximum range, they were still perfectly acceptable by Finnish standards of that day.
 Finnish armoured trains were mobilised for extraordinary manoeuvres 8th of October 1939.
-Their base was set in Säiniö and they practiced in Käkisalmi - Kiviniemi railway section.
+Their base was set in Säiniö in Carelian Isthmus and they practiced in Käkisalmi - Kiviniemi railway section.
 During extraordinary manoeuvres the armoured trains sometimes did reconnaissance in Viipuri - Valkjärvi railway section.
 These decisions probably reflecting that Soviet armoured trains were known to be based in Toksovo some 50 kilometres from Rautu.

 When mobilised in October of 1939 crews of the armoured trains were: